tix-factory/local-elk/README.md

 1. Move the `.wslconfig` file to `%USERPROFILE%`, and run `wsl --shutdown`, then use Docker Desktop to restart WSL2, in the troubleshoot panel.
 2. Run `docker network create tix-factory`
 3. Run `docker-compose up -d`

+## Kibana

+Configure the index in kibana by going to `Stack Management` -> `Data Views`.

+Create a data view for the `logstash` index to visualize the logs from all the docker containers.